 Lemma 1 compares each group's rating behavior in the month after the newsletter with its behavior in the month before.
 Theory predicts that users from both ends of the spectrum will change their rating behaviors.
 In our theoretical framework, users in the control group do not receive any social information about ratings, so their rating behavior remains the same.
 However, in reality, there might be spurious events not captured in our model which can cause the rating behavior of users to change.
-A standard analysis method to address this issue is the difference-in-difference analysis.
-This lemma provides a theoretical benchmark for the difference-in-difference analysis in Section 5.
+An analysis method to address this issue is to compare the difference in behavior in the treatment with that in the control groups.
+This lemma provides a theoretical benchmark for such analysis in Section 5.
 In the following proposition, we compare the groups within the Rating Info treatment with each other.

 Proposition 1.
-When conforming to the new social norm is sufficiently important, i.e., when $g_i'(\cdot)$ is sufficiently large,
+When conforming to the new social norm is sufficiently important, i.e., when $g'i(\cdot)$ is sufficiently large,